 1. Restart Mac

-When the indexing of some data entered the loop or corespotlightd it is in a process with error, simple restart al Mac can interrupt this process.
+When the indexing of some data entered the loop or corespotlightd is in a process with an error, the simple restart of Mac can interrupt this process.
 After reboot corespotlightd it is very likely that they will no longer use a large percentage of CPU.

 2. Kill corespotlightd in Activity Monitor